 Provision of latest information

+In light of the Government's latest assessment of the public health situation and adjustments to local anti-epidemic measures, the Judiciary ceases publishing information on COVID-positive cases involving persons who have visited court premises on the website as from 3 January 2023.
 The Judiciary will continue to closely monitor the public health situation with a view to making timely adjustments to the precautionary measures to ensure that public health is protected while maintaining the access to justice.

-For prudence sake, if there are any suspected/preliminarily positive/confirmed cases of COVID-19 in Judiciary premises, regardless whether or not confirmation by the Centre for Health Protection is obtained, the Judiciary will arrange cleaning and disinfection of the respective floors and areas soonest possible.
+For prudence sake, if there are any preliminarily positive/confirmed cases of COVID-19 in Judiciary premises, regardless whether or not confirmation by the Centre for Health Protection is obtained, the Judiciary will arrange cleaning and disinfection of the respective floors and areas soonest possible.
 Judiciary staff who are genuinely concerned about getting infected for various reasons may also take tests for COVID-19 and stay home while awaiting test results.